-Mrs. Hawkesworth holds her Associate Diploma with the Imperial Society of Teachers of Dance, London, England, and her Fellowship with Cecchetti USA and the Cecchetti Council of America.
+Mrs. Hawkesworth holds her Fellowship with the Imperial Society of Teachers of Dance, London, England, Cecchetti USA and the Cecchetti Council of America.
 She is current CUSA Administrator, Residential Summer Course Coordinator, Liaison to the Eastern Committee and sits on the CUSA Board of Directors.
 She was appointed Examiner for Cecchetti USA in August 2012.

 Mrs. Hawkesworth received her Cecchetti training from Elizabeth Baird, Aleta Davis, and Marnell Himes-Ushijima.
 She offers over forty-five years of professional dance instruction experience which includes: preparing students and presenting students for Cecchetti ballet examinations, creating a written syllabus for pre-school and primary levels, coaching classical variations, choreographing ballet production and competition pieces, producing and directing a fuil length “Nutcracker” for Ballet Etudes, a non-profit youth ballet company and training teachers in levels pre-school through advanced.

 Judith served as Ballet Director for two highly respected Performing Arts and Commercial Dance schools in the Orange County, CA area for 20 years.
 She was a staff member of Huntington Academy of Dance, under the direction of Marnell Himes-Ushijima for 15 years.

 Judith considers her proudest accomplishment her many former students who have gone on to embrace teaching as their chosen careers.
 Her vocation is to use her life experience and training as a dance educator to nurture the minds, bodies and spirits and enrich the lives of children through the love of dance.

 In 2005 Judith relocated to South Carolina.
 She is currently a staff member at The Dance Place in Camden, directed by Ari Dickinson and Stephanie Caldwell.

 Sylvia Palmer Zetler, FCUSA, Examiner